openid/fapi/fapi-2_0-security-profile.md

     of the `aud` claim (when an array) received in client authentication assertions;
- 1. shall not use refresh token rotation unless it is ensured that, if a network error or similar issue causes the client to not receive or store the new refresh token, resubmitting the token request with the previous refresh token will succeed;
+ 1. shall not use refresh token rotation unless it is ensured that, if a network error or similar issue causes the client to not receive or store the new refresh token, resubmitting the token request with the previous refresh token will succeed (see Note 2 for further details);
  1. if using DPoP, may use the server provided nonce mechanism (as defined in Section 8 of [@!RFC9449]);
  1. shall issue authorization codes with a maximum lifetime of 60 seconds;
  1. if using DPoP, shall support "Authorization Code Binding to DPoP Key" (as required by Section 10.1 of [@!RFC9449]); and